Matt-Trousdale/truproxyapi/README.md

 It starts mongodb and mock-server to run IT test against.

+If you want to run the app (non IT test) it needs mongodb to connect ot e.g. - ` docker start mongodb`

 # The reason for this was a tech test for Lexis Nexis below is the requirement.
 All fulfilled.

-also to run the app without the tests would require Lexis API key/value this is private so I cannot publish it.
+Also to run the app without the tests would require Lexis API key/value this is private so I cannot publish it.
 However please view the non-test application.yml and remove localhost and reinstate the other is in this: